Muschamp Rd

 I try to do this, maybe some people still don’t believe that, but I do proofread and edit my postings and emails, however sometimes things aren’t taken as you intended.
 Humor, particularly black humor or sarcasm can be misinterpreted or missed entirely especially when dealing with people for whom English isn’t their first language.

 I know all about discretion and restraint.
-I even used to work for a military contractor and they had no complaints about me and that says a lot.
-Apparently some people back at Sauder noticed and appreciated this.
-Of course I also value honesty and silence though golden need not be maintained forever, especially when it was never for my benefit…
+I even used to work for a military contractor and they had no complaints about me in this regard which says a lot.

 I’ve had a homepage online for over ten years.
 I also always post as Muskie or Muskie McKay in online forums.
-As a result there is a lot of potential results should someone google my name.
-One advantage of publishing a blog or maintaining a website is in building a personal brand.
-If you don’t have a blog or your own website you are entirely reliant on other people saying what you want about you.
+As a result there is a lot of potential results should someone Google my name.
+One advantage to publishing a blog or maintaining a website is it helps build your personal brand.
+If you don’t have a blog or your own website you are more reliant on other people saying what you want said about you.

 You are your Google results.